Edgar Kaiser Sr.

 Edgar Fosburgh Kaiser Sr. (July 29, 1908 – December 7, 1981) was an American industrialist, who was Chairman of Kaiser Aluminum and Chemical Corporation, the Kaiser Cement Corporation and the Kaiser Steel Corporation.

-Edgar was born in Seattle and spent his youth growing on construction camps of his father Henry J. Kaiser.
+Kaiser was born in Seattle and spent his youth growing up in construction camps of his father Henry J. Kaiser.
 He gained experience fulfilling junior roles in the associated construction sites, but opted to study economics when he attended the University of California.
 In 1930 he left in his final year without graduating, but with his father's approval.
 He went to work on pipeline construction.
-Then in 1932 he moved on work on the Boulder Dam.
+Then in 1932 he moved on to work on the Boulder Dam.
 Here he started as a shovel foreman before being promoted to superintendent of canyon excavation.
-He then moved on to working on the Bonneville Dam.
+He then moved on to Bonneville Dam construction.